mobify/workshop--adaptivejs-components/README.md

 # Part 1: Install Components

-Now that we understand what Adaptive and Stencil components are, let's get out hands dirty in some code by installing some examples!
+Now that we understand what Adaptive and Stencil components are, let's get our hands dirty!

 ## Installing Stencil Components